BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof/proof-generation.md

 The proof generation enforces several mathematical constraints:

-1. **Balance Conservation**: Total outbound amounts ≤ available balances
+1. **Balance Conservation**: Total outbound amounts ≤ available balances, mathematically enforced by verifying that the sum of all bridge exit amounts for each token does not exceed the current balance stored in the Local Balance Tree, preventing overdraft conditions.

-2. **Nullifier Uniqueness**: No double-claiming of imported exits
+2. **Nullifier Uniqueness**: No double-claiming of imported exits, enforced by checking that each imported bridge exit's nullifier key is not already marked as claimed in the Nullifier Tree, preventing replay attacks and duplicate processing.

-3. **Root Consistency**: All tree roots must be computed correctly
+3. **Root Consistency**: All tree roots must be computed correctly using the standard Keccak256 hashing algorithm and Sparse Merkle Tree algorithms, ensuring that state transitions produce mathematically valid tree structures.

-4. **Signature Validity**: State transitions must be properly signed
+4. **Signature Validity**: State transitions must be properly signed by the chain's authorized signer using valid cryptographic signatures that commit to all the state transition data, ensuring that only authorized parties can propose state changes.

 ### Security Guarantees

-- **No Overdraft**: Chains cannot spend more than they have
+- **No Overdraft**: Chains cannot spend more than they have because the Pessimistic Proof program mathematically enforces balance conservation by verifying that outbound bridge exit amounts do not exceed available token balances in the Local Balance Tree, creating a hard constraint against fund drainage.

-- **No Double-Spending**: Each transaction can only be claimed once
+- **No Double-Spending**: Each transaction can only be claimed once due to the Nullifier Tree mechanism that marks imported bridge exits as claimed and prevents re-processing, ensuring that the same cross-chain transaction cannot be used multiple times to inflate balances.

-- **Cryptographic Integrity**: All state changes are cryptographically verified
+- **Cryptographic Integrity**: All state changes are cryptographically verified through Merkle tree operations using Keccak256 hashing, zkVM proof generation, and signature validation, ensuring that no invalid state modifications can be accepted by the system.

-- **Atomic Updates**: All changes succeed or fail together
+- **Atomic Updates**: All changes succeed or fail together through the comprehensive validation process where any failure in balance verification, nullifier checking, or signature validation causes the entire state transition to be rejected, preventing partial updates that could compromise system integrity.

 <!-- CTA Button Component -->
 <div style="text-align: center; margin: 3rem 0;">